 The summary financial data set forth below presents the historical financial data of our company and Huntsman Specialty, our predecessor, as of the dates and for the periods indicated.
 In accordance with U.S. GAAP, Huntsman Specialty is considered the acquirer of the businesses transferred to us in connection with our transactions with ICI and Huntsman Specialty and with BP Chemicals at the close of business on June 30, 1999 because the shareholders of Huntsman Specialty acquired majority control of the businesses transferred to us.
-The summary financial and other data as of and for the three months ended March 31, 2001 and 2002 has been derived from the unaudited financial statements of our company included elsewhere in this prospectus.
-The summary financial and other data as of and for the years ended December 31, 2000 and 2001 has been derived from the audited financial statements of our company included elsewhere in this prospectus.
-The summary financial data as of and for the year ended December 31, 1999 and as of and for the years ended December 31, 2000 and 2001 has been derived from the audited financial statements of our company included elsewhere in this prospectus.
+The summary financial and other data as of and for the six months ended June 30, 2001 and 2002 has been derived from the unaudited financial statements of our company included elsewhere in this prospectus.
+The summary financial and other data as of and for the six month period ended December 31, 1999 and as of and for the years ended December 31, 2000 and 2001 has been derived from the audited financial statements of our company included elsewhere in this prospectus.
 The summary financial data as of and for the year ended December 31, 1998 and as of and for the six month period ended June 30, 1999 has been derived from audited financial statements of Huntsman Specialty.
 The summary financial data as of June 30, 1999 has been derived from the unaudited financial statements of Huntsman Specialty.

-The summary unaudited pro forma financial data prepared by us and shown below gives effect to the offering of the senior notes in March 2002 and the issuance of \in 250 million in senior subordinated notes in March and May 2001.
-The summary unaudited pro forma statement of operations data for the three months ended March 31, 2002 and for the year ended December 31, 2001 give effect to the above transactions as if they had occurred on January 1, 2001.
+The summary unaudited pro forma financial data prepared by us and shown below gives effect to the offering of the senior notes in March 2002 and the issuance of $\in$ 250 million in senior subordinated notes in March and May 2001.
+The summary unaudited pro forma statement of operations data for the six months ended June 30, 2002 and for the year ended December 31, 2001 give effect to the above transactions as if they had occurred on January 1, 2001.
 The summary unaudited pro forma financial data does not purport to be indicative of the results of operations of future periods or indicative of results that would have occurred had our transactions discussed above been consummated on the dates indicated.
 The pro forma and other adjustments, as described in the accompanying notes to the summary unaudited pro forma statement of operations data, are based on available information and certain assumptions that we believe are reasonable.